-Da Lat, a Vietnam city that you will instantly fall in love with, a city that is boutique and very beautiful, that it needs to be seen to be believed, and that makes walking the streets of Da Lat, simply incredible.
+Da Lat, a Vietnamese city that you will instantly fall in love with, a city that is boutique and very beautiful, that it needs to be seen to be believed and truly appreciated.
+It makes walking the streets of Dalat, simply incredible.

-On the streets of the Da Lat town centre, there is still very much chaos, I mean, it’s Vietnam for crying out loud and a little chaos can’t be escaped, but when you compare it Ho Chi Minh City, Da Lat is a simple little country town.
+On the streets of the Da Lat town centre, there is still very much chaos, I mean, it’s Vietnam for crying out loud and a little chaos can’t be escaped, but when you compare it to abustling city like Ho Chi Minh City, Dalat is a simple little country town.

 The Unofficial Garden Capital of Vietnam